Our MA Law is designed for non-law graduates who want to gain a legal

 Workshops and lectures

-The seven foundation subjects are all taught through two hour workshops (approximately eight or nine each) with one hour supporting lectures.
+The seven foundation subjects are all taught through two hour workshops (eight or nine each) with one hour supporting lectures.

 Legal Method has a 30 minute multiple-choice open book exam.